|April to October||October to April|

 Our two temporary exhibition halls host a new exhibition every 3 to 4 weeks.

-The museum offers guided tours in Lithuanian, Latvian, Russian and English language, based upon availability of the museum guides.
+The museum offers guided tours in the Lithuanian, Latvian, Russian and English language, based upon availability of the museum guides.

 The tours should be booked in advance, specially on Saturdays and Sundays.